iriusrisk/IriusRisk-Central/Integrations/OutputProjectThreats/README.md

 1. Add the URL and API key to an initialization file.
 (Alternatively, pass them on the command line using --key and --url.)
 1. Call `python3 output-threat-details.py --project {project-ref}`.
 This will output the CSV results, or any errors encountered.

-For further configuration possibilities, call `python3 output-threat-details.py --help`
+For further configuration possibilities, or to see how to create an initialization file, call `python3 output-threat-details.py --help`